manesl/UART_Simulation/README.md

 iii)processing function
 iv)receiveComplete ISR

-packet.h: header file for packet.c with function prototypes.
+uart.h: header file for packet.c with function prototypes.

 test.csv: It has the test cases that will be read by the sender thread.